 Can Gel Stain Be Used on Fiberglass and Metal Doors?

-Yes.
 Gel Stain provides such a rich, beautiful wood stain color.
-It even makes fiberglass and metal doors look like wood.
 You can even use gel stain over some paint colors and it will still make the door look like stained wood.

-To get an even more realistic real wood look, you can use a wood grain pattern rollers to apply a realistic grain pattern.
+To get an even more realistic real wood look over paint, you can use wood grain pattern rollers to apply a realistic grain pattern.

 Before You Start